Girl with Grey Eyes

 Girl with Green Eyes (French: La fille aux yeux gris) is a 1945 French drama film directed by Jean Faurez and starring Fernand Ledoux, Paul Bernard and Claude Génia.
+It was shot at the Photosonor Studios in Paris.
 The film's sets were designed by the art director René Moulaert.
 It recorded admissions in France of 1,796,910.

+Synopsis

+In a small mountain village, a number of past secrets emerge to threaten the harmony of the moment.
+Meanwhile a love affair takes place between Catherine and a young doctor.